 The blog is written by Paul Bradshaw – with contributions from the UK, USA, South Africa, Spain, the Netherlands, Canada, Australia, Brazil, Portugal, the Philippines, Hungary, Germany, Bosnia and Herzegovina, Finland, Chile, Austria, Romania, Argentina, France, Germany, Norway, the United Arab Emirates, Iran, Singapore, Macedonia, Morocco, Sweden, Russia, Greece, Bangladesh, Italy, China, Switzerland, South Korea, Ukraine, Palestine, New Zealand, Trinidad and Tobago, Qatar, Slovenia, and plenty of other places.
 They are all part of the conversation.

-Paul runs the MA in Online Journalism at Birmingham City University and is a Visiting Professor in Online Journalism at City University London.
-He also runs Help Me Investigate, an award-winning platform for collaborative investigative journalism.
-He is the author of a number of books and book chapters about online journalism and the internet, including the Online Journalism Handbook, Finding Stories in Spreadsheets, Data Journalism Heist and Scraping for Journalists.
+Paul runs the MA in Online Journalism at Birmingham City University and is the author of a number of books and book chapters about online journalism and the internet, including the Online Journalism Handbook, Finding Stories in Spreadsheets, Data Journalism Heist and Scraping for Journalists.